Bluebell Bellflower

 This delicate flower goes by the names Bluebell, Harebell, and Witches' Thimble

-The many names of Bluebell Bellflowers
+The many names of bluebell bellflowers

 While we’re calling it ‘Bluebell’ here, this plant has many common names.
 A common name is the name passed down through generations to refer to a particular plant.
 This plant also goes by Bluebell Bellflower, Bluebell Of Scotland, Harebell, Common Harebell, Lady’s Thimble, Witches’ Thimble, and Witches’ Bells.